quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Prefixed Integers

-The prefixed integer from Section 5.1 of [RFC7541] is used heavily throughout this document.
-The format from [RFC7541] is used unmodified.
+The prefixed integer from {{Section 5.1 of RFC7541}} is used heavily throughout this document.
+The format from {{RFC7541}} is used unmodified.
 Note, however, that QPACK uses some prefix sizes not actually used in HPACK.

 QPACK implementations MUST be able to decode integers up to and including 62